Shopify/javascript/testing/README.md

 - For pure-JavaScript projects that do not need access to the DOM, avoid using a test runner and simply run the `mocha` CLI instead (if you need a simple DOM without actual rendering, you can also use [cheerio](https://github.com/cheeriojs/cheerio) to construct a fake DOM).

 - For Non-Rails projects that require a full DOM, use [Karma](https://karma-runner.github.io/1.0/index.html).
-It integrates well with other tools you are likely using, such as Webpack and code coverage tools.
+It integrates well with other tools you are likely using, such as bundlers and code coverage tools.

 - Rails projects should use [Teaspoon](https://github.com/modeset/teaspoon), which provides an excellent GUI for running tests in the browser.
 If you are also using [sprockets-commoner](https://github.com/Shopify/sprockets-commoner) to transpile your JavaScript, make sure to include [teaspoon-bundle](https://github.com/Shopify/teaspoon-bundle) to generate your test bundle.